 Under our eighth amended and restated certificate of incorporation, only a majority of the members of our Board then in office may be able to call special meetings of stockholders and only those matters set forth in the notice of the special meeting may be considered or acted upon at a special meeting of stockholders.
 Under our eighth amended and restated certificate of incorporation, stockholders will be permitted to take action by written consent with respect to any matter that can be acted upon at a meeting of our stockholders for so long as Dr. Stylli, entities affiliated with Athyrium Capital Management, LP and entities affiliated with Andrew Midler collectively own more than 50% of our issued and outstanding common stock.
-Such holders currently collectively own 89.3% shares of our issued and outstanding common stock on an as-converted basis and will collectively own 78.2% of our issued and outstanding common stock after giving effect to this offering but without giving effect to any shares they may purchase in this offering.
+Such holders currently collectively own % shares of our issued and outstanding common stock and will collectively own % of our issued and outstanding common stock after giving effect to this offering.
 In all other circumstances, our eighth amended and restated certificate of incorporation provides that stockholders may not take any action by written consent in lieu of a meeting.
 This limit may lengthen the amount of time required to take stockholder actions and would prevent the amendment of our amended and restated bylaws or removal of directors by our stockholders without holding a meeting of stockholders.